ClaireLapatrada/cli-based-adventure-game/README.md

 ## ANNOYING ERROS
 - it keeps printing fucking descriptions of the room
-- your horse, does not exit the loop something about the 300 while loops just
 - some designs are very stuck
 ## Getting Started 🚀